What services are salons allowed to do in Scotland?

-Are treatments on the face allowed to start again in England on 15th August 2020?
+Are treatments on the face allowed in England?

 Where do you publish the latest updates for Coronavirus and insurance cover.